SaadQasim7/BasicPractice/README.md

-# BasicPractice
+# UltraEdit-Clone
-This is New Repository
+This is a Practice Project
+Clone of UltraEdit
 Author- Mohammad Saad Qasim